-Taking Photos Without Missing The Party
+How to Get Photos of Family Events Without Missing The Party

 Photo Source: Joanna Wright

 Any photo I can dream up, it goes on the list.
-Even though I don’t typically carry my list around with me during the event, just the process of writing it down leaves photo ideas fresh in my mind.
+I don’t typically carry my list around with me during the event, but the process of writing it down leaves photo ideas fresh in my mind.

 3) Look for light

 - The key to making your camera work best and capture clear photos is having lots of light available.
 Depending on your location, you may not have the option to let light in.
 If light is lacking, using flash may be inevitable.
 But when we do a party at home, I try to set up in a location in our house that I know allows decent natural light to come streaming in.